 ![halftone_flower54 1 [Vectorized].png](https://static.wixstatic.com/media/b7cb50_867978ad93934e91bc4d2b61be1017e6~mv2.png/v1/fill/w_427,h_642,al_c,lg_1,q_85,enc_avif,quality_auto/b7cb50_867978ad93934e91bc4d2b61be1017e6~mv2.png)

-Open call for the Obodo Paralegal Advocacy Training.
+Open call for writers

 -